When I used to read articles on how to save money on groceries, I would come across mainly two types of advice.

 Find simple alternatives that you can make at home – one recipe or even one ingredient at a time.

-The best news is that homemade will taste better anyhow, and likely be better for you.
+The best news is that homemade will taste better anyhow, and will be better for you.

 4. Shop sale ads and stock up.